-Through the learning muscle approach we teach our pupils to: concentrate, co-operate, persevere, improve, not give up, be curious, use their imagination, aim high, have a go and enjoy learning.
+Through our learning muscle approach, we teach our pupils to: concentrate, co-operate, persevere, improve, not give up, be curious, use their imagination, aim high, have a go and enjoy learning.

 How are learning muscles used in school?

 We use the learning muscles to explain different learning behaviours that we expect from our pupils.
-Each half term we focus on a different learning muscle, which is introduced by Mrs Stone as part of Collective Worship.
+Each half term we focus on different learning muscles, which are introduced through a story as part of Collective Worship.
 The staff in school are keen to praise pupils when they are seen using their ‘learning muscles’.

 University of Life